 Unsurprisingly, most online MBA students in Australia are working professionals or other busy people who don’t have time to waste.
 They see the tremendous career advantages of an MBA qualification as worth the challenge of fitting study into their weekly schedule.

 Australia’s Best Online MBA Degrees

 Modern, flexible and affordable and three of the key qualities that define Australia’s best online MBA programs.
-That’s according to Online Study Australia, which has ranked the top 3 MBA programs.
+That’s according to Lerna Australia, which has ranked MBA programs.

-Among the best online MBA degrees are the Master of Business Administration (Global) from James Cook University.
+Among the best online MBA degrees is the Master of Business Administration (Global) from James Cook University.
 The program has 3 concentrations: organisational leadership, global perspective and strategy, and data management and analytics.

-Also making Online Study Australia’s list is Innovation and Leadership MBA from Ducere Global Business School.
+Also making Lerna Australia’s list is Innovation and Leadership MBA from Ducere Global Business School.
 Learning is based on doing real online projects in small teams.
 And the traditional long exam is dispensed with in favour of projects, assignments and quizzes.

 Rounding out the top 3 list is the University of Adelaide’s online MBA.
 As with some other top online MBAs, the program is completed by doing a sequence of units.
 Students focus on 1 or 2 units at a time, each completed within a series of study blocks of several weeks in length.